THE SIGMA CONSTITUTION

 1.1.
 The name of the society is “Moray’s Astronomy Club, SIGMA” hereafter known as SIGMA.

 - AIMS OF THE SOCIETY

 2.1.
-SIGMA exists to promote the awareness of, interest in and enjoyment of astronomy within a friendly and stimulating environment, hosting educational, practical and social activities in the local area that are accessible to all ages and levels of
+SIGMA exists to promote the awareness of, interest in and enjoyment of astronomy within a friendly and stimulating environment, hosting educational, practical and social activities in the local area that are accessible to all ages and levels of knowledge.

 2.2.
 SIGMA seeks to achieve its aims through a varied programme of meetings, activities and events that will include talks, exhibitions, trips to places of astronomical interest, expeditions, observational sessions, technical workshops, sidewalk events and social events.

 3.1.
 The affairs of SIGMA will be managed by a committee, which shall consist of a Chairman, a Treasurer, and a Secretary, together with other officers of the society that the committee may from time to time deem necessary to appoint.
 (AGM2010)